Supracondylar Femoral Fractures

 - Failure of LCP Condylar Plate Fixation in the Distal Part of the Femur.
 A Report of Six Cases.

-- 2010 mid-AOA MD in Training Award: healing complications are common after locked plating for distal femur fractures.
+- 2010 mid-America Orthopaedic Association Physician in Training Award: healing complications are common after locked plating for distal femur fractures.

 - Dynamization of locked plating on distal femur fracture

-- Open distal femur frx treated with lateral locked implants: union, secondary bone grafting, and predictive parameters.
+- Open distal femur fractures treated with lateral locked implants: union, secondary bone grafting, and predictive parameters.

-- Motion Predicts Clinical Callus Formation: Construct-Specific Finite Element Analysis of Supracondylar Femoral Frx.
+- Motion Predicts Clinical Callus Formation: Construct-Specific Finite Element Analysis of Supracondylar Femoral Fractures.

 - IM nails for supracondylar fractures:

-- IF of supracondylar femoral frx: comparative biomechanical performance of 95-degree blade plate and two retrograde nails.
+- Internal fixation of supracondylar femoral fractures: comparative biomechanical performance of the 95-degree blade plate and two retrograde nails.